 The mediator will meet with you for as many sessions as are necessary and usually charge at about their usual hourly rate.
 This can be a bit less for mediators from a counselling background, who may charge between £75 and £200 per hour (plus VAT if they are registered for VAT), while solicitor-mediators charges may be £200 to £600 (per hour plus VAT), depending on seniority and location, London rates being on the higher end.
 With typically 3 to 5 sessions, the costs are far below those of litigation.
 Since you share one mediator instead of paying your own lawyers each, the overall costs can be £3,000 or less between both of you together.
 Your solicitors may then need to convert the understanding reached in mediation into a binding agreement.
 The costs for this will depend on the case and on how many more questions you have about the agreement.
 Your solicitor should be able to give you some guidance once they have seen the mediator’s memorandum.

 How to Find a Mediator

 If you are mediating about any financial aspects, you should definitely choose a mediator who is also a family lawyer specialising in financial cases.
-An easy way to find a solicitor mediator is through the Resolution website.
 When you choose a mediator, look at their online profile, ring them or meet them for a first intake meeting or MIAM.
 Do not just think whether they are right for you, but choose someone who your former partner can trust and feel comfortable with.
 If you suggest two or three mediators to your former partner, it gives them the choice to select which one to go with.